Troubleshooting Audio and Video for Your Virtual Session

 If you are hearing an echo, or if your audio is cutting out, try these quick fixes:

-- Use Headphones: This is the most effective way to stop an echo.
-It prevents your microphone from picking up the sound from your speakers.
+• Use Headphones: This is the most effective way to stop an echo.
+It prevents your microphone from loop-recording the sound coming out of your speakers.

-- Mute When Not Speaking: Especially in group or family sessions, muting when silent reduces background noise.
+• Mute When Not Speaking: Especially in joint couples or family sessions, muting when silent dramatically reduces background static and room noise.

-- Check Your Device Selection: During your session, click the arrow next to the microphone icon.
-Ensure the correct headset or microphone is selected.
+• Check Your Device Selection: During your session, click the small arrow next to the microphone icon.
+Ensure the correct headset or microphone hardware is selected.

-- Test Your Speakers: In that same microphone menu, click Test Speakers.
-If you hear a chime, your audio is connected correctly.
+• Test Your Speakers: In that same microphone dropdown menu, click Test Speakers.
+If you hear a chime, your audio output is connected correctly.

 Fixing Camera Issues